-To ensure that the article is blinded, please do not include author names or affiliations, or any other identifying information in any portion of the manuscript other than this Title Page.
+To ensure that the article is anonymized, please do not include author names or affiliations, or any other identifying information in any portion of the manuscript other than this Title Page.

 Page 1: Title The first page of the manuscript text file should include only the title used on the Title Page (above).

-Page 2: Abstract Original articles and ideas and innovations articles should include a structured abstract of no longer than 250 words (including Key Words) with the following headings and information, as applicable.
-Structured abstracts of no longer than 150 words should be used for data-based Brief Communications articles.
+Page 2: Abstract Original articles and Ideas and Innovations articles should include a structured abstract of no longer than 250 words with the following headings and information, as applicable.

-Design: Describe the design of the study indicating, as appropriate, use of randomization, blinding, criterion standards for diagnostic tests, temporal direction (retrospective or prospective), etc.
+- Design: Describe the design of the study indicating, as appropriate, use of randomization, anonymization, criterion standards for diagnostic tests, temporal direction (retrospective or prospective), etc.

 (Reproduced with permission from: Haynes RB et al. More informative abstracts revisited.
 Ann Intern Med.
 1990;113:69–76).

-Key Words: A short list of the key words that reflects the article’s content.
-Clinical reports should include an unstructured abstract of no longer than 100 words, including Key Words, describing the objective, essential features and uniqueness of the case being presented, and conclusions.
-Non-data-based Brief Communications and Ethics, Legal, or Health Policy reports should include an unstructured abstract of no longer than 100 words, including Key Words.
+Case/Clinical reports should include an unstructured abstract of no longer than 100 words, describing the objective, essential features and uniqueness of the case being presented, and conclusions.

-Page 3: Body of Manuscript Where applicable, divide the body of the manuscript into the Introduction, Methods, Results, Conclusion, References, and Figure Legends (if figures are included).
+Page 3: Body of Manuscript.
+Where applicable, divide the body of the manuscript into the Introduction, Methods, Results, Conclusion, References, and Figure Legends (if figures are included).